Perfect Wicked Deviled Eggs

 • Pour hot water off eggs; immediately fill the pan with cold water (to stop eggs from cooking further.)

-• Leave on shells until ready to peel/eat.
+• Leave the on shells until ready to peel/eat.
 Store in fridge in shells for up to a week.

 Wicked Deviled Eggs

-Why do I call these Wicked Deviled Eggs?
+Why Do I Call These Wicked Deviled Eggs?

 The secret that I use to make these deviled eggs “wickedly delicious” is Wickles relish.
 Since my first taste of Wickles pickles and relish, my fridge is never without a jar of both.
 Wickles pickles/relish are sweetly spicy and almost addictive.
 They add so much flavor to these deviled eggs and to anything else you would normally season with pickle relish.